PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 The quality of the report.

 <GradingGuideline
-	gradeU="The reader does not get a good understanding of what the project is about (the problem and the solution) nor how the solution works/will be used/has been implemented." grade3="The readers gets a good understanding of what the project is about and how the solution works/will be used/has been implemented.
+	gradeU="The reader does not get a good understanding of what the project is about (the problem and the solution), nor how the solution works/will be used/has been implemented." grade3="The reader gets a good understanding of what the project is about and how the solution works/will be used/has been implemented.
 Figures are used, they have been numbered and given descriptive captions, and they are referred to from the main text using their figure numbers.
 The text does not contain obvious spelling mistake nor incomprehensible sentences." grade4="Chapters and sub-chapters are properly used to give the report a good structure.
 The reader can easily find the specific information she's looking for in the expected chapter/sub-chapter." grade5="Everything with the report is great."
 />